Ishmael: Ishmael in Muslim literature

-Islamic miniature of Ismail willingly kneeling blind-folded to be killed by his father, Ibrahim, who is stopped by Jibril delivering a sheep.
+Islamic miniature of Isma'il willingly kneeling blind-folded to be killed by his father, Ibrahim, who is stopped by Jibril delivering a sheep.

 The commentaries on the Quran and the numerous collections of Stories of the Prophets flesh out the Islamic perspective of Ishmael and detail what they describe as his integral part in setting up the Kaaba.
 According to Muslim tradition, Ishmael was buried at the Hijr near the Kaaba, inside the Sacred Mosque.

 In Islamic belief, Abraham prayed to God for a son and God heard his prayer.
 Muslim exegesis states that Sarah asked Abraham to marry her Egyptian handmaiden Hagar because she herself was barren.
 Hagar soon bore Ishmael, who was the first son of Abraham.
 God then instructed Abraham to take Hagar and Ishmael to the desert and leave them there.
 He did so, taking them to the location of the Kaaba's foundations (which now was in ruins) and as he turned away from Hagar and started to walk away she called out to him and asked "Why are you leaving us here?", to which Abraham didn't reply the first two times she asked.
 She then changed her question and asked "Did God command you to do this?" to which Abraham stopped, turned around, looked back and replied "Yes."
 She responded, "Then God will provide for us."
 Abraham then continued on his journey back to Sarah.
 In the desert, the baby Ishmael cried with thirst.
 His mother placed him in the shade under a bush and went on a frantic search for water, which resulted in her running seven times between the Safa and Marwah hills trying to find a source of water or a passing caravan she could trade with for water.
 Hagar, not finding any sources of water and fearing the death of her baby, sat down and cried asking for God's help.
 God sent angel Gabriel to her informing her to lift up her baby and when she did, she noticed that his feet had scratched the ground allowing a spring of water to bubble up to the surface.
 Hagar quickly shifted the ground to form a well around the spring to contain the water, forming the Zamzam well.
 Hagar refilled the bottle with water and gave her baby a drink.
 This spring became known to caravans that traveled through Arabia and Hagar negotiated deals with them for supplies in exchange for the water.
 From her actions, the city of Mecca (originally Becca or Baca in Hebrew) grew, and attracted settlers who stayed and provided protection for her and Ishmael as well as being sources of various goods brought in and exchanged with visiting caravans.
 To commemorate the blessing of the Zamzam well God gave to Hagar and Ishmael, Muslims run between the Safa and Marwah hills retracing Hagar's steps during the rites of Hajj.